EliasSev/INF205/README.md

 (`<...>` is a required arguemnt, `[...]` is an optional argument).

 ## Worksheet 3
 This worksheet extends the previous worksheet.
 A program for generatring molecule position files is implemented (`genxyz`).
 In addition, `readxyz` now assumes periodic boundary conditions, a linked-cell data structure is implemented, and heuristics are included for data-structure selection.
+The speed-up due to the linked-cell structure is calculated and included in the results.

 ```bash
 # compile the code